HumanSignal/label-studio/docs/source/guide/tasks.md

 ### `resolver` (optional)

-Task data can point to a data file on S3 storage or cloud storage with the actual data.
+Task data can point to a data file on [S3 or other cloud storage](/guide/storage.html) with the actual data.
 You can retrieve it only in run-time.

 To retrieve the task data, use rules from the `resolver` parameter.